 Here are a few ideas that may help:

 - Talk to a psychologist, counselor, social worker, or clergy.
 You may need to reach out to a counselor or psychologist for additional help processing the emotions of your diagnosis, treatment, and survivorship.
 Your insurance may even cover this service.
-If not, there are often nonprofits that have counselors and social workers on staff that can help you navigate your mental health for free.
+If not, many nonprofits have counselors and social workers on staff to help you navigate your mental health for free.
 Also, some counselors offer payment options on a sliding scale based on your income, so don’t be intimidated to ask for help if you feel like you can’t afford it.

 - Join a support group.
 NBCF offers a virtual support group for patients diagnosed with breast cancer.
-For more information, visit: https://www.nationalbreastcancer.org/nbcf-programs/breast-cancer-support-group.
 Organizations like Cancer Support Community also offer support groups and mental health support through cancer.
 Talking to other patients going through breast cancer can be immensely helpful, because they understand how you feel.

 - Join an online (Facebook) or virtual (Zoom) group of other breast cancer patients and survivors.
-The emergence of online communities has helped make this pandemic more bearable.
+Online communities have supported many breast cancer patients during the pandemic.
 Social networks like Facebook have groups dedicated to breast cancer patients and survivors.
 Some of the groups are large (10K+ users) and you can find an instant connection with other survivors.
 Others are smaller (under 100 users) and you may find a deeper connection with just a few other patients.
-You can even start a group yourself and invite your close friends or family or other survivors you may know.
+You can even start a group yourself and invite your close friends, family, or other survivors you may know.

 While COVID-19 has changed how we interact with one another, no one should face breast cancer alone.
 If you need additional help, please contact our team: [email protected].